Damika-Anupama/Social-Media-Application-Backend/README.md

 - Maintain friends (No limitation ;) -> All friends can be viewed in one pop-up window
 - Everyone can change(update) their own setting (maintain the settings page)
 - Search
-  - public search among users, groups, pages
+  - public search among users, groups, pages, statuses
 - Notifications
   - friend requests
   - group invites